Publish Novellas 25 August 2021

 The kids jump and clap.
 Evelyn smiles at their excitement.
 As much as she wants to tell them once again to keep it down, she is getting into it herself.

-“In a prior class, I mentioned a device in the body that pumps blood through the body, what is it called?” she asks.
+“In a prior class, I mentioned an organ in the body that pumps blood through the body, what is it called?” she asks.

 “The heart,” the kids chorus.